Customization with Ext projects is deprecated and should only be used if absolutely necessary.

 So how do you find an OSGi extension point?

 Your first step is to examine the custom projects that extend popular Liferay DXP extension points stored in the Liferay Blade Samples repository.
-For more information on these sample projects, see Sample Projects.
+For more information on these sample projects, see the Liferay Sample Projects tutorial.
 Usable extension points are also documented throughout Liferay’s Developer Network categorized by the Liferay DXP section involved.
-For example, Overriding MVC Commands describes how to extend a Liferay DXP extension point.
+For example, Overriding MVC Commands and Customizing the Product Menu are articles describing how to extend a Liferay DXP extension point.
 Want to learn how to customize JSPs?
 Those processes are documented too!

 You’re now equipped to make an informed decision on using Ext projects.